operator-framework/operator-sdk/proposals/ansible-helm-addapi.md

   --helm-chart-repo string - Chart repository URL for the requested helm chart --helm-chart-version string - Specific version of the helm chart (default is latest version)
   ```
-* Documentation for [SDK CLI reference][sdkclidoc] is updated with steps to add additonal APIs for Helm based operator.
+* Documentation for [SDK CLI reference][sdkclidoc] is updated with steps to add additional APIs for Helm based operator.
 * Documentation is updated for [operator-sdk add api][addapidoc] for helm.